-- a) to be eligible for a Dressage Card/Competitor Licence horses/ponies must be aged 3 years or over to be eligible for a Dressage Performance Card/Competitor Licence.
+- a) to be eligible for a Dressage Card/Competitor Licence horses/ponies must be aged 3 years or over, age is determined by natural birthday to be eligible for a Dressage Performance Card/Competitor Licence.
 To be eligible for a Dressage Performance Card/Competition Licence, the age of the horse is determined by its natural birthday - b) horses/ponies must be aged 5 years or over to be eligible to compete in Para-Dressage horses/ponies must be aged 5 years or over. - c) with exemption of Young Horse competitions, the calculation of the age of a horse/pony depends on the hemisphere where the horse/pony was born.
-The country of birth is used to determine the age of the horse/pony for competition eligibility is determined by its natural birthday - d)-for Young Horse competitions only, horses, born in the Southern Hemisphere, and all Young Horses (see rule 9.1b) age is assessed from August 1 of the year of birth, regardless of the hemisphere (Northern or Southern) where they were born (see rule 9.1b).
+For horses born in the Southern Hemisphere age is assessed from August 1 of the year of birth.
+For horses born in the Northern Hemisphere age is assessed from January 1 of the year of birth. - d) for Young Horse competitions only, horses, born in the Southern Hemisphere, and all Young Horses (see rule 9.1b) age is assessed from August 1 of the year of birth, regardless of the hemisphere (Northern or Southern) where they were born (see rule 9.1b).
 For horses born in the Northern Hemisphere age is assessed from January 1 of the year of birth. - e) the following formula is to be used to calculate the age of horses: - A = age (in years) - C = current year - B = year of birth

-Before and until 31 July From and after 1 August Born Before and until 31 July A = C - B A = C - B + 1 БОП From and after 1 A = C B 1 A = C - B August
+Before and until 31 July From and after 1 August Born Before and until 31 July A = C - B A = C - B + 1 BOITI From and after 1 A = C - B - 1 A = C - B August